jonfrank/football-predictor/README.md

 Checks of subframes for a particular season and team suggest that it's working.

+## Joining datasets

+Several datasets required joining based on team names - constructing the `link` which could then be used as a common key.
+But the team names were far from identical - in fact there were significant differences.
+First I attempted to use `difflib.get_close_matches`; this gave reasonably good results, but there were several teams that failed to match properly.
+I then discovered a library called [fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/) which implements Levenshtein Distance, and turned out to deliver superb matching results.
+Once I had corrected for Manchester (from "Man.") it seems to be flawless (although I haven't done an exhaustive check).

 #### Potential improvements:
 1. track draws as well rather than effectively ignoring them
 1. check that we're accurate on the streak being about games completed **prior** to the game in hand - not sure whether this is right yet.

+## Milestone 2: Feature Engineering

+Feature engineering is the work to develop new or calculated information about each of the datapoints.
+The aim is to give more dimensions of data for a model to learn from.
+It's not that more is necessarily better, but by having more options to choose from you are more likely to be able to find the few features that will drive a strongly-performing model.

+The [Elo rating](http://clubelo.com/System) for each team as at the point of each match taking place was supplied as a [pickle](https://pythonnumericalmethods.berkeley.edu/notebooks/chapter11.03-Pickle-Files.html) file.
+This was unpickled and then joined onto the match result dataframe.

+In addition to the streaks described above, I added the following features:
+- cumulative F/A goals at home and away
+- is the team newly promoted or relegated this season?

+Then finally I performed some very basic normalisation, changing the season (year) to be the number of years before 2022, and the capacity to be in tens of thousands.

+The pipeline was set up assuming that the provided files were already downloaded to the local directory.
+I simply took the actions in the cells of the notebook and brought them together into a python script, adding some console logging, including progress bars using `tqdm`.
+(Note: there's a 5-10 minute chunk at the end which doesn't log or show progress - I should address this otherwise it looks like the script has hung.)

+The pipeline script outputs a CSV file `cleaned_dataset.csv`.

+### TODO:

+1. The data being uploaded so far to RDS lacks any kind of unique key / identifier.
+What we should do is retain the `link` field and upload that to ensure we don't end up with duplicates.
+Then this just needs to be dropped before passing everything else into the models.